ex1duz/2dunitygame/README.md

 2. Survive the forest with enemies using the 'bow' weapon (if the character loses all its health then you will lose the game)
 3. Obtain the legendary sword at the end of the level to clear the game successfully

-https://www.youtube.com/watch?v=msTvOG4w80I (how to add animation to the sprites in Unity)

 <br>

 ## Table of Contents